Facebook suspends Trump for 2 years, then will reassess

 ———

-AP Technology Writers Tali Arbel and Matt O'Brien and Associated Press Writer Zeke Miller contributed to this story.
+Associated Press writers Tali Arbel, Matt O'Brien and Zeke Miller contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.